Don Quijote (store): Hong Kong

 Don Don Donki also expanded to Hong Kong with five outlets: one at Mira Place 2 in Tsim Sha Tsui, one at OP Mall in Tsuen Wan, one at Pearl City in Causeway Bay, one at 100QRC in Central and one at Monterey Place in Tseung Kwan O. The chain opened one more store at the Island Resort Mall in Siu Sai Wan in February 2021, and at TMT Plaza in Tuen Mun in July 2021.

 The store at Amoy Plaza in Jordan Valley opened in January 2022, and another store opened at Fashion World in Whampoa Garden in August 2022.
-Don Don Donki opened its Mong Kok branch in 2024.
+Don Don Donki opened another store at Plaza Hollywood in Diamond Hill in 2023, followed by its Mong Kok branch at MPM Mandarin Arcade in 2024.